 The commercial environment in Australia is regarded as exceptionally friendly and an attractive place to do business.
 Australians are open to giving new products and ideas a try.
 Apart from a very strict quarantine regime it offers few barriers to entry, a familiar legal and corporate framework as well as a sophisticated yet straightforward business culture.

-With the Australia-UK Free Trade Agreements now in place and negotiations well under way for the Australia-EU FTA, market access could soon be improved significantly for imported products.
+With the Australia-UK Free Trade Agreements now in place and negotiations well under way for the Australia-EU FTA, market access is improving significantly for imported products.
 Exporting to Australia can also be a gateway to other markets in Asia-Pacific due to close trading links and free trade agreements.